Crown421/code-review-project/README.md

 ```
 A better approach could be to add [fnox](https://fnox.jdx.dev/), store the secret either using local encryption or better in a cloud secret manager, and use `mise` to add it to the relevant commands (i.e. `fnox exec -- uv run fastapi dev server/src/main.py`).
 This would also allow using basically identically commands locally and in the cloud (where secret manager access would be injected for example via IAM.)

+## Settings
+This service can currently handle two settings via environment variables:
+- `MODEL`: The OpenAI model to use for review, default: `"gpt-5-nano"`
+- `LOG_LEVEL`: Level for the python logger, see [logger docs](https://docs.python.org/3/library/logging.html#logging-levels) for options.

 ## Docker compose
 This repo also builds the service image on CI, and provides a `docker-compose.yml` that consumes that image.